acebgit/gmatrix_state_interaction/gtensor/README.md

 =======
 Python wrapper for Q-Chem (https://www.q-chem.com)

-Main features of the code
+Main feature of the code
 --------------------------
 - Calculation of the g-tensor by using Q-Chem outputs.